hodoje/dcs/README.md

   - For passing to the next level, players need to destroy all the enemy tanks
   - The winner is the player that survives the most amount of time
   - The game is finished either when all the players are dead or the enemies have destroyed the base
 - For realization use Python3, PyQt5, multiprocessing.
 Work in teams of 2-4 members.
 Write a documentation in which there is a general description of the game and rezime all the pros and cons of using Python language, PyQt5 framework and paralelization.
 - Demo at the link: https://www.youtube.com/watch?v=MPsA5PtfdL0

 - **NOTE**:
   - Assignment text is subjectable to changes (new requirements).

+How to run the Client (Battle City Game)

+1. Setup Python Virtual Environment (venv)
+   Open a terminal in the Client directory and run:

+2. Activate the Virtual Environment
+   On Windows PowerShell:

+3. Install Dependencies
+   Install required packages using pip:

+4. Run the Game
+   Start the game with:

+If you encounter any issues, make sure you are using Python 3.13 or compatible, and that all dependencies are installed in the virtual environment.

+All required packages are listed in requirements.txt.